-Whether you’re a budding artist yourself or just fascinated in the ever-changing world of artistry, this Bachelor of Arts major can help prepare you for a successful and rewarding art history career.
+Are you a budding artist yourself or just fascinated by the ever-changing world of artistry?
+Either way, this Bachelor of Arts major can help prepare you for a successful and rewarding art history career.

 The Art History major is, at its core, an eye-opener.
 It enables you to view the world through various lenses and appreciate visual cultures on multiple levels.
 Ultimately, you’ll graduate with a well-rounded perspective and the ability to understand societies – past and present – through the many mediums of art.

 But what does this all mean, really?
-What do you get from an art history degree or by studying the Art History major within the Bachelor of Arts?
+What do you get from an art history degree or by choosing this major for your Bachelor of Arts?

 We spoke with UQ’s Art History major convenor, Dr Paolo Magagnoli, to find out.